teddy-ambona/financial-data-api/infrastructure/README.md

 *(prices as of 2022-10-30 cf [Amazon EC2 T2 Instances](https://aws.amazon.com/ec2/instance-types/t2/))*

-### H - RDS PostgreSQL DB: Create DB schema and populate dev data
+### G - RDS PostgreSQL DB: Create DB schema and populate dev data

 We have now instantiated a RDS DB on the private subnet which means connections from/to the internet are not enabled.
 Even though it would be practical we do not whitelist public IPs as this is bad practice, RDS should remain on a private subnet.